g-but/palfare/README.md

 > “Replace coercion with cooperation.
 Replace mandates with trust.
 Replace bureaucracy with code.”

 Palfare is a **non-violent, voluntary system of support**.
-It’s transparent, censorship-resistant, and built for people who believe accountability beats ideology.
+It's transparent, censorship-resistant, and built for people who believe accountability beats ideology.

 ---